 How Long Should You Wait Before Dating

 I read that you should have a holding period of one to three months before you start considering dating.
 Which I think is a good rule of thumb.
+There are some people that suggest that you wait one month for every year that you dated your partner as well.
+It really depends on how you feel.
+I fully believe that you just have to listen to yourself.
 Everything I learned about dating I either read on the internet or was coached by my single girlfriends, bless their hearts.

 Where to Start

 So, what does dating look like after getting out of a serious long term relationship?
 It’s on an app and it is basically accuracy by volume.
 Its an endless string of casual drinks, coffee chats and walks around the seawall; It is not straightforward at all, with all the apps it is easier than ever to meet someone new, yet challenging to form a real connection.